The Grapevine

 The Royal Melbourne Show is hosted by the Royal Agricultural Society of Victoria annually.
 The show will return from 16-26 September, 2010.
 More information at royalshow.com.au.

-2 Responses to “A day at the Show”
+2 responses to “A day at the Show”

 What a nice post.
 I went a few years ago and happened across the pigs water diving.
 What a laugh.
 The steam powered farm equipment in operation would have been interesting to see.